SkoolNotes/Taproot/2020HIST201/KBhHIST201KennedyEssay.md

 **Mongols are pretty darn bad, but ultimately only a scapegote for a bigger problem**

+* Larger military threats from the Mongols were also paired with party _infighting_
+    * Zheng He became sacrifice for infighting[[KBhHIST201ChinasDeclineWRTZhengHe]]
+        * 朱棣's son aligned with faction opposing him
+        * So, he canceled the voyages as a show of strength

+> They had become a target in political infighting—one bureaucratic faction championing them, another trying to take down the first by decrying their expense … Yongle’s son and successor aligned with the faction that opposed his father's policies.

+Indeed, Mongols are a perennial problem.

 * Mongols never really left
     * Strong milltary holds lead to extended fights
     * Eventually, we ended up with the Manchus leading the country

 > The Manchus were descended from the Jurchen Jin dynasty rulers who had taken north China during Song times.
 The Manchu forces were the most capable and well-disciplined in the empire.

+* Mongol attacks
+* And later on Manchu attacks
+* Elevate

 But!
 It's not even like that's the problem, anyway.

-* Larger military threats from the Mongols were also paired with party _infighting_
-    * Zheng He became sacrifice for infighting[[KBhHIST201ChinasDeclineWRTZhengHe]]
-        * 朱棣's son aligned with faction opposing him
-        * So, he canceled the voyages as a show of strength

-> They had become a target in political infighting—one bureaucratic faction championing them, another trying to take down the first by decrying their expense … Yongle’s son and successor aligned with the faction that opposed his father's policies.

 The mongol attacks, as admitted by Kennedy, are pretty bad.
 However, they _never really left_, so its not a one-time problem that could, as per the language of Kennedy, simply be "reconsidered" after its, as inferred by Kennedy, _delt with._

 Furthermore, saying that the voyages' costs are too high are a mask for a bigger (or, in some respects, smaller?) problem — that its simply political tribalism within the Ming court decrying the prices of these attacks trying to hide the tribalism itself; so… this would no be solved even after the Mongols are gone — they will simply find something else to blame or the emperor will just… die and switch faction.